Skip to content

 • Import from File: upload a .py file from your computer

-After installation or restart, the driver appears in the “Add Device” dialog.
+After installation, the driver appears in the “Add Device” dialog.

 Full Example: Binary Protocol (Samsung MDC)